aislingchan/ACJ-in-JavaScript/meetingNotes.md

 * Add a function which chooses the "better" paper from a pair based on some answer key
 * Run simulations of my project
 * Run Niall's project on my own machine and compare it's results to mine

+## Week 7 (3 Nov 2022)

+* We discussed the issues I was having with the SQLite module for NodeJS.
+The issues were mainly due to asynchronous functions not being called correctly.
+Jeremy directed me towards some resources on asynchronous programming.
+* Jeremy also suggested I push my current code to a dev branch for him to have a look at

+### Plan for next week:
+* Look at resources for asynchronous programming
+* Continue to work on fixing the database

+## Week 8 (10 Nov 2022)
+* Meeting cancelled

+## Week 9 (17 Nov 2022)

+* I showed Jeremy my project simulating several rounds of ACJ and logging the rankings after each round.
+* Jeremy suggested I create a table to display the results of each round of ACJ.
+* We talked about how the decisions are made in the simulations and Jeremy suggested I add imperfect decision making in order to get more realistic results.
+* Jeremy also suggested to think about what the front end will be like

+### Plan for next week:
+* Create table display of results of ACJ rounds
+* Add imperfect decision making
+* Think about front end

+## Week 10 (24 Nov 2022)

+* Niall Barr was also included in this meeting.
+* We looked at the table view of the submission rankings I made the previous week as well as all of the code I have written up to this point.
+* We discussed what needs to be implemented next.
+This included a login page, submission page, admin page, and judging page.
+* We decided that OpenID Client should be used to authenticate users.

+### Plan for next week:
+* Add mouse-over highlighting function to the table view of the rankings
+* Add imperfect judging to the ACJ simulations
+* Research OpenID Client

+## Week 11 (1 Dec 2022)

+* I demonstrated the highlighting functionality I added to the table view of rankings.
+* I added imperfect judging to the system so we looked at the effect it had on the rankings table.
+* We talked about the other web pages that need to be implemented and outlined the key functionality they need to provide.

+### Plan for next week:
+* Keep working on implementing OpenID Client
+* Get started on making the rest of the pages (judging page, submission page, set up page, status page)

+## Week 13 (14 Dec 2022)
+* Meeting cancelled

+## Week 14 (12 Jan 2023)

+* I had trouble getting OpenID Client to work so we worked on debugging it together.

+### Plan for next week:
+* Get OpenID Client working

+## Week 15 (19 Jan 2023)

+* I demonstrated the log in system working.
+* Jeremy suggested I work on the web app for the next two weeks and then move onto the evaluation stage.
+We talked about the different ways to evaluate the project - compare features with Niall Barr's project, perform a user study, performance evaluation on different numbers of assessments.
+* No meeting next week.

+### Plan for next two weeks:
+* Finish creating all of the pages (judging page, submission page, set up page, status page)